-Once CCJ (County court judgement) is granted against you, it will appear on your credit report in a separate section of ‘Public Information’ which shows entries of court judgements, bankruptcy and IVA.
-It remains on your credit report for six years from the time it was registered on your credit report.
+Once CCJ (County court judgement) is granted against you, it will appear on your credit report in a separate section of “Public Information” that shows entries of court judgements, bankruptcy and IVA.
+It remains on your credit report for six years since it got registered on your credit report.

 Any CCJ on your credit report negatively affect your credit report and scoring.

-Pre-Court order Notification
+Pre-Court Order Notification

-There are two parties in a court order claim.
+There are two parties in a court order claim:

-1.Claimant – The party who is making a claim against you in the court
+- Claimant – The party who is making a claim against you in the court

 When a creditor starts court action, you’ll get many documents from the court.
 These are a claim form and a response pack.
-There are usually four set of forms and these are as follow.
+There are usually four sets of forms and these are as follow.

-2. Acknowledgement of Service (AOS)
+- Acknowledgement of Service (AOS)

-4.Defence and Counter Claim
+- Defence and Counter Claim

 Claim Form – N9

-It is highly recommended that you should not ignore court’s claim form.
+It is highly recommended that you should not ignore the court’s claim form.
 You should read it carefully and deal with it in a stipulated period. if you need help, you should contact your debt advisor or take professional help.

 The response pack contains the following forms:

-• return the defence form to the court together with the acknowledgement of service
+- Return the defence form to the court together with the acknowledgement of service

-• return the admission form to your creditor
+- Return the admission form to your creditor

-• return both the admission and defence form to the court if you accept you owe some of the money being claimed but not all of it.
+- Return both the admission and defence form to the court if you accept you owe some of the money being claimed but not all of it.